 In Year 9 we begin to focus on GCSE related topics and exam skills.
-Topics include restless earth (tectonic hazards), globalisation of resources and world development, including the development gap.
+Topics include natural and tectonic hazards, climate change, ecosystems and urban issues and challenges.

 key stage 5

-Exam Board - AQA in Year 12 and WJEC in Year 13
+Exam Board - Year 12 and 13 Edexcel

-Geography curriculum area offers a number of opportunities for the students to enrich their studies, both in school and on a number of interesting school trips and visits.
-These will include trips to the Olympic Park, the Docklands, the Natural History museum, River Chess, the coastal town of Hastings or Swanage and a prepared trip overseas for year 9-13 to Iceland or Italy.
+The Geography curriculum area offers a number of opportunities for the students to enrich their studies, both in school with lunchtime Geography Clubs and on a number of interesting geography fieldtrips and visits.
+These will include trips to The Living Rainforest, Natural History Museum, London Docklands and Olympic Park at Stratford, Swanage, Lulworth Cove and Durdle Door in Dorset with a view to planning fieldtrips abroad in future for Years 9-13 to Sicily, Italy to see Mount Etna.